Boxing versus MMA: pound-for-pound

 Floyd Mayweather delivers a blow to Conor McGregor in a boxing versus MMA matchup.

-Teddy Lewis, Sports Editor
+Teddy Lewis, Staff Writer

 Combat sports, first organized by the Greeks and Romans around the sixth century BC, are one of the only sports from that time still existent today.
 Today’s sports of boxing and wrestling can both be attributed to people in early civilizations.
 As time progressed, these ancient styles of combat have evolved into a sport.
 Boxing is a staple of combat sports and has been popularized beginning in the 17th and 18th centuries.
 The likes of Jack Dempsey, Muhammad Ali, Mike Tyson, and Tyson Fury have all made fortunes off of the sport of boxing and brought eyes to it as well.
 Boxing certainly dominated the past hundreds of years’ worth of combat sports, but within the last 30 years a different combat sport has become mainstream.